CognitiveBuild/Chatbot/docs/DOCKER.md

 	bcdedit /set hypervisorlaunchtype auto
 ```

-2) Make sure the `Virtualization` is enabled in windows.
+2) Make sure the `Virtualization` is enabled on `Windows`.
 You can read [this](https://docs.docker.com/toolbox/toolbox_install_windows/) for reference.

-3) After installing the docker Toolbox, click the `Quick Start Terminal` on the desktop.
+3) After installing the Docker Toolbox, click the `Quick Start Terminal` on the desktop.
 If you have passed previous 2 steps, you will see a page for downloading one `boot2docker.iso` file.
 You can manually download and put it into `C:\Users\your_username\.docker\machine\cache` folder.
 (Copy the `boot2docker.iso` from the USB provided on the class)

-4) You can close the `Quick Start Terminal` window, then use `cmd` (refer to `Build docker image` section on this page).
+4) You can close the `Quick Start Terminal` window, then use `cmd` (refer to `Build Docker image` section on this page).
 Run a command:

 ```shell
 	docker-machine ls